Concept: Plugins in Dataiku¶

 As an example, let’s take a look at the US Census plugin, which consists of six components — three visual recipes and three dataset connectors.

 We can use the visual recipes from this plugin to enrich a dataset with one of the hundreds of socio-demographic variables from the US Census Bureau.
-We can also use the dataset connectors to build and use the US Census data directly within Dataiku DSS.
+We can also use the dataset connectors to build and use the US Census data directly within Dataiku.

 A plugin’s documentation is available on the Plugins page of the Dataiku website.
 The plugin’s page also includes a link to its source code on GitHub.
-Note that all plugins from the Dataiku DSS Plugin store are open source.
+Note that many plugins from the Dataiku Plugin store are open source.

 Using a Visual Recipe Component¶